Technology Licensing and Partnering

 NASA Armstrong’s world-class researchers continually develop innovations to benefit the space program.
 NASA Armstrong’s Technology Transfer Office is tasked with helping industry benefit from these inventions by widely disseminating the technologies for scientific, academic, industrial, and commercial use.
 In order to protect the Government’s interests, the technologies are patented, marketed, and licensed to partners for commercial applications.

 Many of NASA Armstrong’s patents and patent applications are available for licensing.
 You can find these technologies under the Technologies Available for License section of our Web site.
-NASA has recently expanded its licensing options to include evaluation licenses and QuickLaunch licenses to complement the traditional commercial licenses offered at NASA.
+NASA has recently expanded its licensing options to include evaluation licenses to complement the traditional commercial licenses offered at NASA.
 You can find more details below.

 In addition to patent licensing, some of NASA’s software technologies are distributed under Software Usage Agreements.
 Please visit the NASA Software Catalog to see if NASA has software that you can use.